 Retailers spend a ton of money on advertising, and marketing in general, trying to get customers in the store.
 The challenge is to get them to buy while they are there.
 But there are ways of enhancing the customer’s in-store experience, dramatically improving the probability of a purchase.
 In most cases, the in-store experience is best enhanced by stellar customer service, accomplished by placing smiling, well-educated sales associates at the end of every aisle, ready to assist at the blink of an eye.
 Can’t find something?
-Need a price look-up?
+Need a price check?
 Don’t know the balance of a gift card?
 Only one on the shelf but you need two?
 Just triple the number of people on the floor and the problem is solved.
 Of course, the added payroll costs will drive the retailer out of business in a few weeks, but what a grand few weeks it will be for the customer!

 Realistically, it’s just not feasible to put enough people on the floor to give every customer their own personal sales associate.
 But it is possible to put the technology within reach that will come pretty close to the same effectiveness as adding a bunch of talented sales personnel.